Non-commutative nature of $\ell$-adic vanishing cycles: Preliminaries

-\sssec{} Let $Y$ denote a (possibly derived) scheme of finite type over $S$.
-One associates to it its dg category of quasi coherent complexes $\QCoh(Y)$.
-We will need to consider the following two sub-dg categories: \begin{itemize} \item the full subcategory $\Coh(Y)$, spanned by those complexes with coherent and bounded cohomology sheaves; \item the full subcategory $\Perf(Y)$ of perfect complexes. \end{itemize} Under the mild hypothesis that the structure sheaf $\CO_Y$ is bounded, we have a fully faithful embedding $\Perf(Y)\subseteq \Coh(Y)$.
-In this case, the \emph{dg category of (absolute) singularities of $Y$} is defined as the dg quotient
+Under the mild hypothesis that the structure sheaf $\ccO_Y$ is bounded, we have a fully faithful embedding $\Perf(Y)\subseteq \Coh(Y)$.
+In this case, the \emph{dg-category of (absolute) singularities of $Y$} is defined as the dg-quotient